kartAI/kartAI/README.md

 ### Conda environment

-To make sure you have correct versions of all packages we recommend using anaconda.
+To make sure you have correct versions of all packages we recommend using anaconda and their virtual environments.
+We use python 3.9.

-Create a conda environment with python 3.9 by running command below.
-Replace "env-name" with desired name for the environment
+This repo has an `env.yml` file to create the environment from (NB!
+This does not include `pandasgui`).

-`conda create -n "env-name" python=3.9`
+Run `conda env create -f env.yml` in order to install using the env file (remember to use python 3.9), and `conda activate kartai` to activate the environment.

-`conda activate "env-name"`
+Alternatively if you want to install all dependencies manually you can run `conda create -n env-name python=3.9` and then install dependencies as you want.

 ### Running scripts